AbedChouaib/1Plugin/README.md

 ## Overview:

 The 1plugin is a Java-written software that utilizes Fiji app, this plugin uses GPU-accelerated computation to speed up intensive operations.For optimal performance, we recommend NVidia GPUs.
-AMD Radeon series may function, but are unstable.
-Intel GPUs do not work with this plugin.
+AMD Radeon series may function normaly we didn't test them yet!

 We ran GPU/driver compatibility tests and concluded that NVidia GPUs produced before 2017 are compatible with 1plugin.
 However, GPU driver version-related issues may still occur.
 Furthermore, we tested newer GPUs produced after 2017.
 NVidia Quadro RTX 6000 (launched August 2018) GPU running on a computer equipped with a Windows 10 pro operating system worked well after changing the GPU driver to an older version, namely 431.02-whql June 10, 2019 (versions from 419.17 until 431.02 would work).
 When it comes to Intel GPUs 1 Plugin works normal if the OpenCL openGL compatibility pack was installed.